-In addition to members of the Hearing Panel, the ADOSCL and the student may question any witness directly.
-In the event the student and/or the ADOSCL have questions of one another, questioning may be permitted and facilitated at the discretion of the chair.
+In addition to members of the Hearing Panel, the Dean of Students and the student may question any witness directly.
+In the event the student and/or the Dean of Students have questions of one another, questioning may be permitted and facilitated at the discretion of the chair.